Mysteriza/wifyte/README.md

 - Prompt you to select a target network.
 - Offer to use an existing handshake file (if any) or capture a new one.
 - Perform deauthentication and crack the password using the specified wordlist.
+- If the password is in the wordlist, the program will give you the password.
+This shows that your WiFi is not secure because the password is commonly used.

 ## Disclaimer
 Wifyte is intended for educational and ethical testing purposes only.
 By using this tool, you agree to: